Primordial non-Gaussianities with weak lensing: Information on non-linear scales in the Ulagam full-sky simulations

 where $\kappa^{(j)}$ is the convergence field of the $j^{\rm th}$ tomographic bin, $N_{\rm pix}$ is the number of pixels in the survey footprint.
 In all cases, $\langle\kappa^{(j)}\rangle = 0$ is enforced and the scale dependence on $\theta$ is obtained by making measurements after smoothing the fields with a harmonic-space tophat filter,

 where $\theta$ is the tophat radius in radians.
 We use ten bins of $\theta$, between $3.2\arcmin < \theta < 200\arcmin$, which follows the analysis choices of \citet{Gatti2022MomentsDESY3}.
 All fields are smoothed by the same $\theta$.
-Varying this choice so each field in the triplet has a different smoothing scale can probe additional information in the field.
+Varying this choice so each of the N convergence fields has a different smoothing scale can probe additional information in the field.
 We prioritize using the same choices as \citet{Gatti2022MomentsDESY3}, who used a single $\theta$.
 The quantity $\kappa_i$ in Equation \ref{eqn:Moments} is the same as the $\kappa(\nhat)$ defined in equation \ref{eqn:convergence_definition}, but with the continuous direction $\nhat$ now replaced by a discrete one defined by pixels in the \textsc{Healpix} map.